South Korea with kids: Hunting for fossilised dinosaur footprints in Namhae.

 Why did we visit South Korea?

-(Yup; all the way to South Korea to hunt for dinosaur footprints!).
+(Yup; all the way to South Korea to hunt for dinosaur footprints on Namhae Island!).

 We flew from Osaka, Japan to Busan in South Korea sans plans for Busan.
 Rather, we saw the southern city as a gateway to find these fossilised dinosaur footprints.
 We did also have a great few days exploring Busan.
 We loved the seafood markets and street food, and had fun jumping on and off the subway to get around and explore different areas of the city.

-From Busan, we hired a car and drove the three hours down the coast to the island of Namhae.
+From Busan, we hired a car and drove the three hours down the coast to Namhae Island.

 We had read about the discovery of fossilised dinosaur footprints in this area.
 Although there wasn’t much information online, we thought it sounded like the perfect balance of randomness and adventure to make it surely worth pursuing.